marcoverpas/PhD_Lectures_Macerata_2025/README.md

 If money is endogenous, an increase in money prices brings about a proportional increase in the bank debt of the firms.
 As a result, an increase in the rate of interest further increases the annual financial burden falling on firms.

-Even assuming costant wages, firms can lose profits on the credit market.
-Inflation produces a redistribution of profits from the firms to the banks, which implies a decline in industrial profits and an increase in financial incomes.
+Even assuming costant wages, firms can be affected on the credit market.
+Inflation produces a redistribution of gross profits from the firms to the banks, which implies a decline in industrial profits and an increase in financial incomes.

 While the firms can compensate for losses in the labour market by increasing money prices - see *equation (`4`)* - they are unable to compensate for losses in the credit market due to the increase in the interest rate.